Olevi-id/ip-idp-documentation/_pages/a-general/3-authenticationMethods.md

 layout: post
 title: 3.
 Authentication Methods
 ---
-The implementation contains currently 3 authentication module libraries provided by WeAre Solutions.
+The implementation contains currently 3 authentication module libraries provided by Olevi.
 In addition to these, [modules](https://shibboleth.atlassian.net/wiki/spaces/IDP4/pages/1265631601/AuthenticationConfiguration) made available through Shibboleth project can be used as well.
 Shibboleth project is well document.
 Please follow previous link regarding basic modules in Shibboleth.

 Each library has a separate integration manual for deployers that are available on [request](https://www.weare.fi/en/contact-page/).